tox-rs/tox-spec/spec.md

-When the server confirms the connection it must look in the list of connected peers to see if it is already connected to a client with the same announced public key.
+When the server confirms the connection it must look in the list of connected peers to see if it is already connected to a client with the same announced Public Key.
 If this is the case the server must kill the previous connection because this means that the client previously timed out and is reconnecting.
 Because of Toxcore design it is very unlikely for two different peers to have the same Public Key.